EuclidProtocol/docs/docs/Euclid Solidity Contracts/Solidity/overview.md

 In the [Architecture Overview](../../Architecture%20Overview/General%20Overview.md), we explored the core components that make up the Euclid Unified Liquidity layer.
 This section covers the Solidity (EVM) smart contracts that power Euclid on EVM-compatible chains.

-Since the Factory contract is the **only public entry point** for interacting with the Euclid stack, it is the only contract that exposes execute messages.
-The rest of the contracts in the system are internal and expose only queryable state, which will be covered individually.
+Since the Factory smart contract is the only entry point for users/projects to interact with the Euclid layer, we will be providing a breakdown of the execute messages as well as the queries.
+For the rest of the contracts, no messages can be called directly on them so we are only interested in the available queries.

 ## Common Types